 How much does cat x-ray cost?

-At Wycliffe Village Veterinary Clinic, we prefer to utilize a minimum of two radiographs per area, the fees can range from $230 to $367 if the veterinarian recommends that a radiology specialist review them.
-Dental radiographs are always performed in a full-mouth manner, while the pet is under anesthetic.
+At Wycliffe Village Veterinary Clinic, we determine how many x-rays are required as based on the situation.
+Radiographs are also sent out to be interpreted by a radiology specialist.
+Dental radiographs are always performed in a full mouth manner, while the pet is under anesthesia.
 As always, we recommend having a physical exam performed by one of our doctors to ensure the quote is specific to the needs of your pet.

 Most clients are unaware that ear cleaning and nail trimming in cats is necessary, both of these areas are a very common place for our feline friends.
 A cat’s ears may need to be cleaned for many reasons; ear infections, parasitic infections, dirt build-up, etc. To determine if your cat’s ears need to be cleaned, it is best to have one of our veterinarians exam the ears and find out if there is a cause for concern.
 Specific solutions and techniques need to be followed, it isn’t recommended to proceed with ear cleaning for your cat until you have had your veterinarian or veterinarian staff support you, as damage to the ear canal could occur.
 Nail trimming is very common for our feline friends and can be performed on a regular basis.
 In fact, it is best to do so often to ensure your pet continues to be comfortable with the handling of their paws and the cutting of their nails.
 Again, this is an area where a quick tutorial is ideal from one of our friendly staff members, as if you cut the nails too short, it can cause bleeding and pain, both of which are not ideal.
 Once owners have been shown how to safely perform this procedure, it is an area you can continue to perform at home.
 Some of our clients are happy to bring their feline friend in repeatedly for this procedure, both are acceptable and welcomed.